nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `sample_assembly.fasta` – Assembly fasta file, provided as a positional argument.
 - `sample_decontam_GLlblMetag.fastq.gz` - Input sequence data file, provided as a positional argument.
 - `> sample.sam` - Redirects the output to a separate file.
-- `2> sample-mapping-info.txt` - Redirects the standar error to a separate file.
+- `2> sample-mapping-info.txt` - Redirects the standard error to a separate file.

 **Input Data**